Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

-I've worked in the fitness industry for many years and have tried numerous weight loss techniques and tricks.
+I've worked as a fitness consultant for many years researching and trying various weight loss programs, practices and techniques.

 Quick Summary